-Position Principal Business Experience Name Age Esther van den Boom, CPA Chief Financial Officer 34 Esther van den Boom was appointed as our Chief Financial Officer on April 8, 2014.
-Ms. van den Boom has been the owner of van den Boom & Associates, LLC (formerly Mead van den Boom & Associates), an accounting services firm that provides accounting and finance consulting services to public and private companies, since April 2013.
-Prior to starting van den Boom & Associates, Ms. van den Boom spent nine years with Ernst & Young LLP as a Senior Manager in their audit practice where she assisted public and private biotechnology companies.
-Ms. van den Boom received a B.A. in Economics from University of California, San Diego and a M.S. in Accountancy from San Diego State University and is a licensed CPA.
+Esther van den Boom, Chief Financial Officer CPA

+35 Esther van den Boom was appointed as our Chief Financial Officer on April 8, 2014.
+Ms. van den Boom has been the owner of van den Boom & Associates, LLC, an accounting services firm that provides accounting and finance consulting services to public and private companies, since April 2013 and assists life sciences companies in many capacities including CFO.
+Prior to founding van den Boom & Associates, Ms. van den Boom spent 2004-2013 with Ernst & Young LLP as a Senior Manager in their audit practice where she assisted biotechnology companies at several investment banks including UBS Securities, Nomura Securities, and Punk Ziegel, working at the Vice President level from 2004 to 2008.
+He was also a healthcare investment banker at Donaldson, Lufkin & Jenrette/Credit Suisse First Boston.
+Prior to graduate school, he worked on the successful development of a biotechnology product at The Liposome Company.
+Mr. O'Brien received a B.S. in chemistry, cum laude, from the University of Delaware and completed his J.D. and M.B.A. simultaneously at Vanderbilt Law School and the Department of Science and Technology, Tokyo Science University.